 Dr. Langer-Osuna's research focuses on the nature of student identity and engagement during collaborative mathematical activity, and the ways in which authority and influence are constructed in interaction.
-Her current work, supported by an IRiSS faculty fellowship and the Center to Support Excellence in Teaching, focuses on understanding and supporting productive and equitable collaborative mathematics problem solving among elementary students.
-Her work has been published in the Journal for Research in Mathematics Education, Journal of the Learning Sciences, Mathematics Teaching and Learning, ZDM, Mathematics Education Research Journal, Canadian Journal of Science, Mathematics, and Technology Education, among other outlets.
+Recent work has focused on developing theoretical and analytic tools to capture the construction of marginalization and privilege in patterns of student engagement, and the spread of ideas in student-led collaborative work.
+Her work has appeared in the Journal for Research in Mathematics Education, Journal of the Learning Sciences, Review of Research in Education, Mathematics Teaching and Learning, ZDM, Mathematics Education Research Journal, Canadian Journal of Science, Mathematics, and Technology Education, Education Sciences, among other outlets.

 B.S.
 Carnegie Mellon University, University and College Honors, 1999

 Assistant Professor, Stanford University, 2014-current.

 Assistant Professor, University of Miami, 2010-2014.